jspchp63/rcircuit-phase-engine/README.md

 # RCIRCUIT — Phase Computing Engine
 ### A Post-MatMul / Post-FLOPS Compute Primitive

 RCIRCUIT is not an accelerator.
 RCIRCUIT is a new compute primitive.

 Modern AI collapses at interconnect physics.
 MatMul dies because transport dies.

-RCIRCUIT computes by **phase-state evolution**, not tensor movement.
+RCIRCUIT computes by phase-state evolution, not tensor movement.
-This removes the transport bottleneck and enables **local-scaling compute**.
+This removes the transport bottleneck and enables local-scaling compute.

 ---

 # 1. Why This Exists — Transport Collapse Physics

-MatMul scaling hits a hard wall due to **transport, not arithmetic**.
+MatMul scaling hits a hard wall due to transport, not arithmetic.

 - HBM bandwidth saturates before FLOPS do.
 - Interconnect latency (NVLink / PCIe / NoC) dominates execution time.